Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 I have also thoroughly tested the javascript code using jasmine and a Javascript Validator https://esprima.org/demo/validate.html.
 ## Manual Testing
 I have also manually tested all components of the project.
 All of the pages and features are working well with no bugs or problems.
-I have tested the project thoroughly on a laptop and it looks good and works well.
-It is still playable on a mobile device and tablet however I would like to improve the appearance of the game on a mobile device in the future.
+I have tested the project thoroughly on a laptop and it looks good and works well and I have tested it on my tablet and mobile.
 This game works best on a desktop or tablet device.

 If a user wants to play the game to learn the words, they can:
 * Open the project page.